Deltares/ra2ce/README.md

 Both Direct damanges and Redundancy-based criticality have their own functionalities.
 See for more detail below.

-Contact details: Margreet van Marle (Margreet.vanMarle@Deltares.nl), Kees van Ginkel (Kees.vanGinkel@Deltares.nl, Frederique de Groen (Frederique.deGroen@Deltares.nl)
+Contact details: RA2CE Margreet van Marle (Margreet.vanMarle@Deltares.nl), Direct Damages: Kees van Ginkel (Kees.vanGinkel@Deltares.nl, Criticality: Frederique de Groen (Frederique.deGroen@Deltares.nl)

 ## Network Creation
 THe user needs to decide which type of input data will be used to create the infrastructure network.
 Currently the following 3 methods are implemented